 We’ll have the next meeting on [date] to review our progress.

-Once again, I am really grateful for your valued contributions in the meeting.
+Once again, I am really grateful for your valuable contributions to the meeting.
 If anyone has any additional thoughts or questions, please don't hesitate to reach out to me directly.

 Sincerely,